Frequently Asked Questions

 -

 Yes.
 Oregon has set bold goals around siting new renewable energy projects.
 Growing electricity demand across the region makes these investments even more critical.
-The Saddle Butte project will help meet that rising demand while advancing the state’s clean-energy goals.
-Projects like this also help to diversify Gilliam County’s local econom
+The Saddle Butte Energy Facility will help meet that rising demand while advancing the state’s clean-energy goals.
+Projects like this also help to diversify Gilliam County’s local economy.

 -